 The climate crisis is happening now.
-The next 10 years are going to determine the quality of life for the next 100 years, according to the United Nations.
+The years until 2030 are going to determine the quality of life for the next 100 years, according to the United Nations.
 The human race has never had to face a set a challenges as those we do right now.
 But together we can overcome them if everyone does their part for the benefit of all humanity.

 The current climate is the emergency: